 For almost as long as there have been video games, there have been games about driving fast.
-It's not hard to imagine why: Driving is one of humanity's most universal pleasures, and whether your preferred vehicle of choice is a tube-frame kart or an exotic supercar, there's a racing game out there you're sure to enjoy.
-Now, to commemorate the release of Burnout Paradise Remastered, we've put together a list of the best racers on the market today that have us revved up with excitement.
+It's not hard to imagine why: Driving is one of those truly universal pleasures, and whether your preferred vehicle of choice is a tube-frame kart or an exotic supercar, there's a racing game out there you're sure to enjoy.
+From party favorites like Mario Kart to punishingly realistic simulators like Project Cars 2, here's our list of the best racers on every platform.

 The benchmark for sim racing dating all the way back to the days of the original PlayStation, Gran Turismo finally arrived on Sony's latest hardware last fall in the form of GT Sport.
 While previous titles in the series adopted a car-PG approach, GT Sport is a more modern experience centered on competitive online multiplayer.
 That's not to say it's any less visually stunning or satisfying behind the wheel — Gran Turismo has long been a technological tour de force for Sony's hardware, and GT Sport carries on the brand's legacy for painstaking realism and attention to detail.